-The users had better understand a basic scheme of parallel calculation in SPDYN to get the best performance in the calculation.
+The users had better understand the basic scheme of parallel calculation in SPDYN to get the best performance in the calculation.
 As described above, the simulation box is divided into domains according to the number of MPI processors.
-Each domain is further divided into smaller cells, each of whose size is adjusted to be approximately equal to or larger than the half of "pairlistdist" is specified in the control file, and $\alpha$ depends on the algorithms used in the simulation (see the next subsection).
+Each domain is further divided into smaller cells, each of whose size is adjusted to be approximately equal to or larger than the half of "pairlistdist + α ".
+Here, "pairlistdist" is specified in the control file, and α depends on the algorithms used in the simulation (see the next subsection).
 Note that all domains or cells have the same size with a rectangular or cubic shape.
 Each MPI processor is assigned to each domain, and data transfer or communication about atomic coordinates and forces is achieved between only neighboring domains.
 In addition, calculation of bonded and non-bonded interactions in each domain is parallelized based on the OpenMP protocol.
 These schemes realize hybrid MPI+OpenMP calculation, which is more efficient than flat MPI calculation on recent computers with multiple CPU cores.
 Because MPI and OpenMP are designed for distributed-memory and shared-memory architectures, respectively, MPI is mainly used for parallelization between nodes and OpenMP is used within one node.
+The following figures illustrate how the hybrid MPI+OpenMP calculations are achieved in SPDYN.
+In Fig. 3.2 (a) and 2(b), 8 MPI processors with 4 OpenMP threads (32 CPU cores in total), and 27 MPI processors with 2 OpenMP threads (54 CPU cores in total) are used, respectively.
+In these Figures, only XY dimensions are shown for simplicity.